microsoft/Application-Insights-Workbooks/README.md

 6. Modify report as you wish and click "Advanced Editor" button from the menu.
 Copy all contents and create a file like "your custom template name.template".
 Please make sure file name ends with '.workbook'.

-## How to associate any existing template to new category in Workbooks
+## How to associate any existing template to an additional category in Workbooks
-We are now supporting associating any exiting templates to new category (virtual category).
-Previously, a category is always associated with templates by a folder structure but this requires to create physical folder structure which requires copying existing templates.
-This would introduce a lot of maintain overhead of updating duplicated templates.
+We are now supporting associating any exiting templates to an additional category (virtual category).
+Previously, a category was always associated with templates by a folder structure but this requires to create physical folder structure which requires copying existing templates.
+This would introduce a lot of maintenance overhead of updating duplicated templates.

 First, to associate the existing template, we need to create a virtual category first.
 1. Go to Workbooks folder and locate "resourceCategory.json" file.